clementstrange/timer-app/DEVJOURNAL.md

+# Development Journal - 14 July 2025

+[] Remove the add task button
+[] Finish does not reset the task input and does not reset the timer [] Start supabase auth

 # Development Journal - 10 July 2025

-x Fixed the annoying window stretch issue due to CSS x Created a localhost version of the app that allows me to check the UI quicker than the production version x Decided that I will be building the user auth next and will remove the add task button.
+x Fixed the annoying window stretch issue due to CSS x Created a localhost version of the app that allows me to check the UI quicker than the production version x Decided that I will be building the user auth next and will remove the add task button. x Found a new Bug.
+Finish does not reset the task input option and does not reset the timer!

 # Development Journal - 8 July 2025